davask/d-apache-openssl/README.md

 > DWL_SSLKEY_CN "davaskweblimited.com"

+#### comments

-Test your encryption with this url : "https://www.ssllabs.com/ssltest/analyze.html?d=${DWL_USER_DNS}&latest" once the container is up & running
+- Test your encryption with this url : "https://www.ssllabs.com/ssltest/analyze.html?d=${DWL_USER_DNS}&latest" once the container is up & running

+- The declaration of new certifications for the same domain name is 5 per 7 days

 ## LABEL
-> dwl.server.os="ubuntu 14.04"

-> dwl.server.base="ubuntu 14.04"

-> dwl.server.http="apache 2.4"

-> dwl.server.https="open ssl"
+> dwl.server.https="open ssl + certbot"